lgf1329/Enhancing-Lightweight-Distracted-Driving-Behavior-Recognition-via-KRCA-Knowledge-Distillation/README.md

 ## Data Preparation

-You can put the downloaded data here:
+You can use the following structure to prepare the data.
 ```
 data
 ├── SFD3